Table of content

 </figure>

 File formats: use widely supported formats like JPEG, PNG, or GIF for regular images.
-If you have complex graphics or images with transparency, consider using SVG.
-These formats ensure compatibility with various browsers and assistive technologies.
+For complex graphics or images with transparency, consider SVG.
+These formats ensure compatibility with most browsers and assistive technologies.

 Implement responsive images: use the